School dinners during World War Two and the years of austerity afterwards

-Eating out in British Restaurants, other restaurants and canteens was off-ration in the rationing period in and after World War Two.
-The same was true of school dinners.
+School dinners - like eating out in British Restaurants, canteens and other restaurants - were off-ration in the rationing period in and after World War Two.

 School dinners were served in the late 1940s at my primary school, but no-one who lived nearby stayed for them.
 I'm not sure why, since food at home was rationed and school meals were not.